How to Break a Bad Habit, by Doug Grady

 2. Get Leverage.

-- Look backwards.
+- Look backward.
 What has this habit cost you throughout your life?
 How has it impacted your finances, your time, your relationships, your health?
 Go deep; feel the pain.

 - Now consider what would be possible with the elimination of this habit.
 What would be available to you?
 What could happen that would never happen otherwise?
 What results do you see yourself achieving?
 What kind of person might you become?
 Would you be a better example to others?
 What excites you about this?
 Why is this important?